Mebus/restatic/README.md

 ## Main features

 - Encrypted, deduplicated and compressed backups.
-- Works with any local or remote Borg repo.
+- Works with any local or remote Restic repo.
 - Add SSH keys and initialize repos directly from the GUI.
 - Repo keys are securely stored in KWallet.
 - Mount existing archives via FUSE.